thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

                 - Ingress
       validate:
         failureAction: Enforce
-        message: "All TLS hosts must use a domain of old.com."
+        message: 'All TLS hosts must use a domain of old.com.'
         foreach:
           - list: request.object.spec.tls[]
             foreach:
-              - list: "element.hosts"
+              - list: 'element.hosts'
                 deny:
                   conditions:
                     all:
-                      - key: "{{element}}"
+                      - key: '{{element}}'
                         operator: Equals
-                        value: "*.new.com"
+                        value: '*.new.com'
 ```

 A sample Ingress which may get blocked by this look like the below.